Belgian Beer Pong Championship

-The Belgian Beer Pong Championship (Belgian Series of Beer Pong) is the largest tournament in Belgium, attracting hundreds of participants and spectators annually.
-Held since 2014 at the Beats n' Bots festival in Lichtervelde, a festival dedicated to the drinking game of beer pong.
+The Belgian Beer Pong Championship (Belgian Series of Beer Pong) is an annual tournament in Belgium dedicated to the drinking game of beer pong.
+In 2025, the event grew to become the largest beer pong tournament in Western Europe, with 336 players.

 History

 Beer pong originated in the United States, where it gained popularity among students.
 In Belgium, the game’s appeal surged in recent years, leading to the establishment of the Belgian Beer Pong Championship in 2014, initially hosted in Antwerp.
 The tournament quickly gained traction, drawing attention from local media and communities.
 However, in 2022, Antwerp's city council banned the championship due to concerns over public alcohol consumption and associated disturbances.
 This ban ignited debates regarding alcohol regulations at public events.

-Following the relocation to Lichtervelde in 2023, the championship not only circumvented the ban but also rejuvenated its image, emphasizing sportsmanship and community engagement.
-The event welcomed 256 participants from across Belgium, showcasing the tournament's growth.
+After the ban in Antwerp, the Belgian Beer Pong Championship was moved to Lichtervelde, where it was held in 2023 at the Beats n' Bots festival.
+The organizers hoped that this move would not only circumvent the ban, but also refresh the image of the championship and refocus attention on sportsmanship.
+The championship in Lichtervelde ultimately welcomed 256 participants from all corners of Belgium.

-In 2024, the championship maintained its momentum, with the tournament again fully booked within five days.
-The event was notable for the participation of local politicians, highlighting its increasing significance in the region.
-Although beer pong tournaments remain banned in Antwerp, Lichtervelde continues to support the championship, with plans for further growth.
+In 2024, 256 participants took part again.
+Registrations were fully booked within five days.
+The edition received extra media attention due to the participation of local politicians and an incident in which a large inflatable promotional item for the Tout Bien beer brand, linked to Average Rob, was stolen.

-The title in 2024 was claimed by the team ‘On met la Patate!’—Nelis Himpe and Yakari Pyckavet—who triumphed over Gilles Brouckaert and Senne Vandecaveye in the finals.
-The event also attracted media attention when a five-meter-high inflatable promotional object from Belgian influencer Average Rob was stolen, but the tournament itself ran smoothly.
+The 2025 edition grew to become the largest beer pong tournament in Western Europe: 336 participants from 76 Belgian cities and municipalities, with international registrations from the Netherlands, Italy, and Denmark, and a participation capacity that sold out within 32 minutes.

+In 2025, the duo De Biertonnekes, consisting of Anthony Rousseau (Aarschot) and Wesley Simons (Rillaar), won the Belgian title after a 10-9 victory in the decisive match.
+They thus became the successors to the 2024 champions, Nelis Himpe and Yakari Pickavet.